ditatechwriter/dita_stuff/docs/mdita_syntax.md

 *italic* or _italic_
 ```

+!!!
+Note

-Note that strikethough \(as in GitHub-flavoured Markdown\) is not permitted.
+    Strikethough (as in GitHub-flavoured Markdown) is not permitted.
 Underline, codephrase, subscript, and superscript can added by using the relevant HDITA tags with a HDITA snippet:

 ```xml
 <p>This is an <u>underline</u>.</p>